telefonicaid/fiware-orion/doc/manuals/admin/perf_tuning.md

 * **reqPoolSize**.
 Size of thread pool for incoming connections.
 Default value is 0, meaning no thread pool, i.e. a new thread is created to manage each new incoming HTTP request and destroyed after use.

-Given that thread creation and destruction is a costly operation, it is recommend to use `-reqPoolSize` in high load scenarios.
+Given that thread creation and destruction are costly operations, it is recommend to use `-reqPoolSize` in high load scenarios.
 The other two parameters use to work well with the default values.

 ![](requests_queue.png "requests_queue.png")